 There are minor differences in how PhD applications work in the two Departments.
 Up to date information about applying for a PhD in the Maths Department can be found here.
 You can find the latest information about applying for a PhD in the Physics Department here and available projects here.
 Please take a moment to consult these pages before applying.

-We strongly encourage all applications by 11 December.
-Research Council studentships will be decided in February/March, so we should have all your materials by 1 February at the very latest if you want to be considered for RCUK awards.
+We strongly encourage all applications are submitted by December.
+Research Council studentships will be decided in February/March, so we should have all your materials by the beginning of February at the very latest if you want to be considered for RCUK awards.
 Note that other funding sources, particularly for international students, may have much earlier deadlines.

 The application form requests a research proposal.
 We are not expecting a detailed proposal, but it is useful to give us an idea here of what interests you, and why you want to do a PhD in particle theory.